Developer Guide

 Prerequisites:

-should be in the medicine list, it should have a short form.
+metforminshould be in the medicine list, it should have a short form.
 It should be the first medicine in the medicine list.
-If not, find it usingfindm metformin
+If not, find it usingfindm metformin -

 Test case: